Beet Kvass: What is It? How to Make It? And Why You Should Take This Delicious Fermented Drink Every Day

 You can use the beets and about a cup or two of the kvass to begin a second ferment.
 It will not be as strong a kvass as your first one, but it will still be useful.
 Just fill with more water, add a bit less salt (3/4 tbsp is a good amount), add about a half cup or so of the original kvass, and start again!

 **A note about the used beets: I use the used beets in my cooking when I am done using them for kvass!
 They are delicious, and they don't go to waste!
-If I don't use them that way, then my chickens get them!
+If I don't use them that way, then my chickens get them.
+No waste at all.

 Lactic acid is a by-product of the breakdown of the sugars and starch in the beets, which happens during the fermentation process.
 As fermentation occurs, the kvass changes into a beautiful blood red drink that contains beneficial enzymes, probiotics, electrolytes, and nutrition (antioxidants & minerals).

 Beet kvass also aids with regularity (start with a small amount--seriously!), digestion, adding beneficial gut flora, cleanses the blood, and helps with kidney stones.
 Many believe it is a great hangover cure too!

 You don't need a whole lot of kvass to reap the benefits of this amazing drink.
 In fact, I suggest you start with a smaller amount at first if your body is not used to eating/drinking fermented foods---about 4 ounces is a good amount to start with!
 I think you will love this gorgeous red liquid!
 I sure do!

 There are few things easier and more simple than making your own health food drink—-beet kvass.
 If you don’t like the way beets taste, don’t fret!
 The fermentation process completely changes the taste.